stitchdata/docs/_account-security/security/sso/single-sign-on.md

         anchor: "basics--how-sso-works"
         content: |
           {% capture sso-admin %}
           SSO can be enabled by any team member of a Stitch account with an Administrator role.
-The team member who initially enables SSO becomes an {{ user-roles.sso-admin.name }} user.
-To request that other users are added or removed as {{ user-roles.sso-admin.name | append: "s" }}, the {{ user-roles.sso-admin.name }} should contact support.
+The team member who initially enables SSO becomes an {{ user-roles.administrator.name }} user.
+To request that other users are added or removed as {{ user-roles.administrator.name | append: "s" }}, the {{ user-roles.administrator.name }} should contact support.
           {% endcapture %}

-          When SSO is enabled in Stitch, non-{{ user-roles.sso-admin.name }} users must sign into Stitch using your organization's Identity Provider (IdP).
+          When SSO is enabled in Stitch, non-{{ user-roles.administrator.name }} users must sign into Stitch using your organization's Identity Provider (IdP).

           Additionally, when SSO is enabled:

           - Upon initial enablement, all pending team member invitations are invalidated
           - Upon initial enablement, all existing team members in the account receive an email notification
-          - Only {{ user-roles.sso-admin.name }} users are able to update their email addresses and passwords, or add, deactivate, or reactivate other team members
+          - Only {{ user-roles.administrator.name }} users are able to update their email addresses and passwords, or add, deactivate, or reactivate other team members
           - Team members access must be [managed in your IdP](#basics--how-is-user-access-managed)

       - title: "What Identity Providers (IdP) are supported by Stitch?"